twitchyliquid64/harsh/readme.md

 * mutate - methods to mutate an existing graph or swap nodes from graphs/subgraphs (breed) [planned]
 * generate - randomly generate graphs constrained by a complexity score [planned]

+There are also a bunch of command line utilities to play with:

+ * debugprint - parses & compiles the given sourcefile, printing the AST representation to stdout along with any parse/translate/type errors.

+ * debugexec - attempts to execute a function in the given sourcefile, given some parameters.

 ### Immediate TODO

 #### Discrete items

+ - [ ] Tests for DefaultVariantValue & variant stuff
  - [ ] Implement struct access
  - [ ] Implement function calls
  - [ ] Implement function types